 - First Aid Kit (Good parents would probably do this.
 I might toss in some bandages because they don’t weigh much)

-Strollers are allowed on the bus, but they have to be folded while you ride.
-We have found it easier to bring two umbrella strollers, but plenty of people ride with double strollers.
-Strollers usually fit folded under the front side-facing or you can sit all the way to the back and slide it behind the back side-facing seats.
-Also, if its not busy and no one needs the wheelchair seats, the bus driver may let you keep your kids in the stroller and sit in the front.
-This is against the rules for safety reasons, but plenty of people do it.
+Think space-efficient here.
+Strollers are allowed on the bus, but they have to be folded while you ride so they are not blocking the aisles or exits.
+For this reason, we have found it easier to bring an umbrella stroller or two, but plenty of people ride with folding double strollers.
+Even a bigger style stroller usually fit folded under the side-facing seats at the front of the bus or you can sit all the way to the back and slide it behind the back side-facing seats.
+Also, if it is not busy and no one needs the wheelchair seats, the bus driver may let you keep your kids in the stroller and sit in the front.

 The Downsides of A Day Trip by Bus or Train